The Voice Belgique: Format

+Coaches and hosts

 Coaches

-Coaches

 The coaches for the first season were announced to be Quentin Mosimann, Lio, the musical group Joshua and Beverly Jo Scott.
 Scott and Mosimann continued for the second season while Lio and Joshua were replaced by Marc Pinilla and Natasha St-Pier respectively.
 On 13 August 2013, it was announced that Mosimann would not be returning for the third season, while Scott, Pinilla and St-Pier would all continue as coaches.
 They were joined by debuting coach Bastian Baker.
 For the fourth season, it was announced that Scott would be the only coach returning from the previous season while Jali, Chimène Badi and Stanislas would replace Pinilla, St-Pier and Baker.

-In 3 August 2015, it was announced that Scott and Stanislas would continue as coaches for the fifth season, along with Mosimann who returned after a two-season hiatus.
+On 3 August 2015, it was announced that Scott and Stanislas would continue as coaches for the fifth season, along with Mosimann who returned after a two-season hiatus.
 They were joined by musical duo Cats on Trees.
-In 27 October 2016, it was announced that Scott and Mosimann would be back for the sixth season, while Pinilla would rejoin the panel after a two season hiatus, replacing Stanislas.
+On 27 October 2016, it was announced that Scott and Mosimann would be back for the sixth season, while Pinilla would rejoin the panel after a two season hiatus, replacing Stanislas.
 They were joined by hip-hop duo Bigflo & Oli who made their debut as a coach, replacing Cats on Trees.
 On 28 August 2017, it was announced that only Scott would return for the seventh season while Mosimann, Pinilla and Bigflo & Oli would all be departing.
 Scott was instead joined by Matthew Irons, Slimane Nebchi and Vitaa.
 On 27 June 2018, it was announced that Irons would be returning for the eighth season.
 On 13 August 2018, it was confirmed that Nebchi and Vitaa would also continue as coaches.
 On 17 August 2018, Scott announced her departure from the show after seven seasons.
 On 22 August 2018, Typh Barrow was announced as Scott's replacement.

 For the ninth season, Barrow continued as a coach alongside Scott, who returned after a one season hiatus.
 They were joined by new coaches Henri PFR and Loïc Nottet, who was previously a runner-up contestant in the third season.
 On 27 August 2021, it was announced that Scott and Barrow would be returning for the tenth season, while Christophe Willem and Black M would be replacing Henri PFR and Nottet.
 On 20 June 2023, it was announced that Scott and Willem would be returning as coaches for the eleventh.
 At the same time, it was confirmed that Black M and Barrow have left to join The Voice Kids.
 They were replaced by new coaches Hatik and Mentissa Aziza.
 On 6 February 2025, it was announced that of the coaches from the eleventh season, only Willem would continue for the twelfth season.
 Meanwhile, Nottet returned after a two season hiatus alongside new coaches Hoshi and former The Voice van Vlaanderen coach Axelle Red, replacing Scott, Hatik and Aziza.